 Vice President of Asset Management

-Office: Madison, WI
+Office: Middleton, WI

 Focus: Kristine is responsible for monitoring the performance of Commonwealth’s affordable housing portfolio, coordinating conversion to permanent financing for new developments, and managing the disposition of projects reaching the end of their compliance period.